fritz-c/translation-party-crawler/README.md

-Translation Party Crawler
+Translation Party Miner
 -------------

-A web crawler specifically created to mine translations of large chunks of text from [TranslationParty](http://TranslationParty.com).
+A tool to mine translations of chunks of text from [TranslationParty](http://TranslationParty.com).
 I made it just for fun, so please don't use it for nefarious purposes.

 ### Requirements:
 - Run `bundle install` in the project directory to install the required ruby gems.